PatrikEigenmann/bash/README.md

 ## Scripts
 - cdget.sh -> cdget.sh means code get, copies different templates of various languages in the active folder.
 - hello_world.sh -> What would the scripting world be without a "Hello bash-world!" script.

+## Licencing
+All my scripts and programs falls under the GNU PL.
+General.
+See the Licence files.

+## Contact
+Patrik Eigenmann (p.eigenmann@gmx.net)